RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-1.4-release-notes.md

 - #[769](https://github.com/RediSearch/RediSearch/issues/769) Fix rare crash on rdb loading
 - #[749](https://github.com/RediSearch/RediSearch/issues/749) On prefix searches, do not expand prefixes to terms which have no documents

-## RediSearch v1.4.11 Release Notes
+## RediSearch 1.4.11

 Update urgency: Medium

 This release only add support for aliasing to the previews 1.4.10 release.

 - Added functionality
     - #[731](https://github.com/RediSearch/RediSearch/issues/731) Add index aliasing.
 This allows users to provide (or remove) ‘links’ to indexes.
 The commands are FT.ALIASADD, FT.ALIASDEL, and FT.ALIASUPDATE.
-See documentation for full details: https://oss.redislabs.com/redisearch/Commands.html#ftaliasadd
+See [ftaliasadd](https://oss.redislabs.com/redisearch/Commands.html#ftaliasadd) for details.

-## RediSearch v1.4.10 Release Notes
+## RediSearch 1.4.10

 Update urgency: Medium